Thursday, March 26, 2009

 - Because the edges are already turned, I can fold the back fabric as I stitch, making it much easier to catch only a couple threads on the fold of the applique, and thus my stitches are hidden much better.

-- Unlike the starch method - similar to this except starch is used instead of water - I don't have any messy residue.
+- Unlike the starch method - similar to this except starch is used instead of water - I don't have any messy residue and I don't have to worry about bugs being attracted by the starch.

 2. Iron the freezer paper shapes to the wrong side of your fabric, leaving seam allowance space between the shapes.
 Put the curved parts of each piece on the bias whenever possible.
 Cut out each piece, leaving 3/16" seam allowance all around the piece (think a very fat 1/8", but less than 1/4").